w314/notes/javaNotes/csNotes.md

 - A class separate from the client class is created to keep track of available options/objects that client code can use
 - does not follow Open/Closed Principle since you have to update class if additional option/object added

----

-#### Factory Method Pattern (Supplementary)

-- does take responsibility from client
-- flexible
-- Class with client code relies on an abstract factory method.
-Subclassing superclass allows us to add more options to client code by overriding factory method.
-Follows Open/Closed Principle.

----

 ### Singleton Design Pattern

 > What is the Singleton design pattern?

 - The Singleton design pattern allows for the creation of a single instance of an object in memory that can be shared across multiple classes.
-- Benefits of using a Singleton include coordination across the system, clear instance retrieval, control over instantiation, and global access point.
+- Benefits of using a Singleton:
+  - coordination across the system
+  - clear instance retrieval
+  - control over instantiation
+  - global access point.
 - It can be useful for services in an application, or other resources like a connection or thread pool.
 - Situations where Singleton pattern can be useful include logging frameworks, database connections, caching, configuration settings, and thread pool/task manager in concurrent programming.